Rishisheth/typebeat/README.md

 # Typebeat
-Visualize and share your spotify page.
+Generate your spotify landing page.

+In progress